What Wine Does Not Have Sulfites

 It’s worth noting that producing sulfite-free wines can be challenging for winemakers.
 Sulfites serve as a valuable tool in winemaking, helping to prevent oxidation and microbial spoilage.
 Without sulfites, winemakers must rely on other methods to achieve similar stability and longevity.

-See also What Sweet Red Wine Is Good
+See also What's Dry Red Wine

 There is a common misconception that organic wines are sulfite-free.
 While organic wines do have stricter regulations regarding sulfite use, they can still contain low levels of sulfites.
 To be labeled as “organic,” wines must adhere to certain agricultural practices, and the use of sulfites is limited.
 However, some winemakers choose not to certify their wines as organic but still produce them with minimal sulfite additions.